jscottusf/BrewerySearch/README.md

 # Brewery Search SQL

 Brewery Search is a full stack web application which allows users to search, save, and rate breweries.
-Brewery Search is powered via ReactJS with a C# RESTful API backed up by SQL database.
+Brewery Search is powered via ReactJS with a C# RESTful API backed up by an SQL database (MSSQL).

 Deployed at: https://brewerysearch.azurewebsites.net/